LAYELKMANOJ/LAYELKMANOJ/README.md

 A comprehensive collection of tools and scripts aimed at enhancing cybersecurity practices and learning.

 ### 🎨 [UI/UX Portfolio](https://github.com/LAYELKMANOJ)
-A showcase of **UI/UX Design** projects, demonstrating my ability to design intuitive and user-friendly interfaces.Web designs
+A showcase of **UI/UX Design** projects, demonstrating my ability to design intuitive and user-friendly interfaces.Web designs is also my cup of coffee.

 ---